-• For those members who are new to the plan and reside in a long-term care facility:
+• For those members who are new to the plan and reside in a long-term care (LTC) facility:

 We will cover a temporary supply of your drug during the first 90 days of your membership in the plan.
-The first supply will be for a maximum of a 91-day supply, or less if your prescription is written for fewer days.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)
-If needed, we will cover additional refills during your first 90 days in the plan.
+The total supply will be for a maximum of a 91-day supply and may be up to a 98-day supply depending on the dispensing increment.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 91-day supply of medication.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.).

-• For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:
+• For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away: